Skip to main content

 I cannot claim this recipe as my own, but I have used it for many years.
-I believe it was a Sandra Lee recipe from one of her shows on Foodnetwork years ago.
-I don’t remember what the title of her recipe was, but it is known as Best Beef Rub in my house.
+I believe it was a Sandra Lee recipe from one of her shows on FoodNetwork years ago.
+I don’t remember the title of her recipe, but it is known as Best Beef Rub in my house.
 It is so simple to make and elevates anything it touches.
 I have used it on a humble chuck roast, beef ribs and steak.
 On this day, it was Easter, so I rubbed it on a beef tenderloin because Easter requires a special sumpin’ sumpin’.

 Try this one!
 You won’t regret it!